Atar-Growth/atar.github.io/docs/index.md

 - [Android](android-sdk.md) shows how to enable offers with Atar's Android SDK.
 - [iOS](ios-sdk.md) shows how to enable offers with Atar's iOS SDK.
+- [Build your own iOS integration](ios-custom.md) shows how to build your own iOS client side integration with Atar.
+- [Build your own Android integration](android-custom.md) shows how to build your own Android client side integration with Atar.

 ## Need help?